glyfo/web3.0/README.md

 ## Paper wallet ?

-The paper wallet is a paper with 2 QR printer.
-The first QR is a public key and the second QR is a secret key.
+The paper wallet is a paper with 2 printer QR.
+The first QR is a public key and the second QR is a secret key.This information has capabilities to access and transfer the object to other account.

 ## Passkey ?